EdwardDali/erag/README.md

 This RAG (Retrieval-Augmented Generation) tool is a sophisticated system that combines lexical, semantic, text, and knowledge graph searches with conversation context to provide accurate and contextually relevant responses.
 The tool processes various document types, creates embeddings, builds a knowledge graph, and uses this information to answer user queries intelligently.
 ERAG (Embeddings and Retrieval-Augmented Generation) is a system designed to process documents, generate embeddings, create knowledge graphs, and perform retrieval-augmented generation tasks.
 This document outlines the main components and their functionalities within the ERAG system.
 The ERAG system provides a comprehensive solution for document processing, embedding generation, knowledge graph creation, and retrieval-augmented generation.
 By leveraging these components, users can enhance their document understanding and question-answering capabilities.

-1. main.py: The central script that initializes the GUI and orchestrates the overall functionality of the ERAG system.

-2. settings.py: Manages and stores all configurable parameters and settings for the ERAG system.

-3. file_processing.py: Handles the uploading, parsing, and initial processing of various document types (DOCX, JSON, PDF, Text).

-4. embeddings_utils.py: Provides utilities for creating, storing, and managing text embeddings using sentence transformers.

-5. create_graph.py: Constructs and manages the knowledge graph based on processed documents and their relationships.

-6. search_utils.py: Implements various search algorithms (lexical, semantic, graph-based, text) for retrieving relevant information.

-7. talk2doc.py: Facilitates interactive conversations with documents using the RAG (Retrieval-Augmented Generation) system.

-8. create_knol.py: Generates comprehensive knowledge artifacts (Knols) from processed documents and user queries.

-9. create_sum.py: Produces summaries of documents or sets of documents using the chosen language model.

-10. create_q.py: Generates insightful questions based on the content of processed documents.

-11. web_rag.py: Extends the RAG system to work with web content, allowing queries against information from the internet.

-12. web_sum.py: Summarizes content from web pages, providing concise overviews of online information.

-13. talk2url.py: Enables direct interaction with content from specific URLs, allowing focused queries on web resources.

-14. talk2git.py: Facilitates interaction with GitHub repositories, enabling queries and analysis of code and documentation.

-15. talk2model.py: Provides a direct interface for conversing with the selected language model without additional context.

-16. route_query.py: Intelligently directs user queries to the most appropriate subsystem based on the query's nature and available information.

-17. api_model.py: Manages the integration and configuration of different API types (e.g., Ollama, Llama) for language model interactions.

 # ERAG System Features